 Specify your goals

 What do you want to achieve with the new shipping strategies?
-Identify your area and focus so that you can narrow down your strategy even further.
-Do you aim to increase your conversion rate?
+First, identify your area and focus so that you can narrow down your strategy even further.
+For example, do you aim to increase your conversion rate?
 Do you want to expand your market share or target audience?
 Do you want to reduce costs?
 Do you want to increase the order average value?
 Or do you want to make your operations more efficient overall?
 Identifying your goal and which area to focus on will help you develop a more comprehensive and effective strategy.

 - Choose the best shipping strategy for you.
 Now that you’ve gained insights from your stakeholders and specified the goals of your strategy, you can now weigh in on your shipping strategy options.

 - Free Shipping.
 Most customers leave their items in the cart because of the high shipping costs.
-You can entice customers by offering free shipping and profit from it by setting a certain amount of purchase to qualify.
+However, you can entice customers by offering free shipping and profit by setting a certain amount of purchase to qualify.

 - Implement and evaluate

-With everything in place — the stakeholders on their respective tasks, your specific goals, and the shipping strategy of choice — it is time to implement.
+It is time to implement everything in place — the stakeholders on their respective tasks, your specific goals, and the shipping strategy of choice.
 As a project manager or leader, you do not have to do everything at once.
 Tasks must be delegated to team members, and your job is to make sure that everyone is on the same page regarding the strategy.
 Once your shipping strategy goes live, implement regular check-ins and reporting with the teams for you to have real-time updates and solutions to possible problems.